elireisman/go_mock_stubs/README.md

 #### The Idea
 An experiment to play with `go/ast` functionality.
-Given an input `blah.go` file, the tool will parse out public API object exposed as pointers to structs, and construct an actual (testable) interface for each, along with stubbing out a mock struct suitable for use in unit testing.
-This is based on friction encounted while writing unit tests and mocks for otherwise terrific libraries in Golang that are written this way (names withheld to protect the guilty!)
+The tool generates unit test mocks from Golang source files where the public API is exposed as pointers to structs rather than interfaces.
+Given a Golang source code file, the tool will extract any public structs and their public methods, and generate a matching interface along with a package-private mock struct implementing no-ops for all methods.

 #### Example
-How to build and run the tool:

 ```bash
 # from repo root dir, build the binary:
 make